TrenchHome/ece-night-2019/README.md

 # ECE-Night 2019

-A demo version is running at `https://chchen.pythonanywhere.com`
+A beta version is running at [https://chchen.pythonanywhere.com](https://chchen.pythonanywhere.com).